 judge situations when you're with other people and behave appropriately

 establish relationships with people - for example make friends

-You should think about how meeting and mixing with other people makes you feel - both strangers and people you know.
+You should think about how meeting and mixing with strangers makes you feel – and if you try to avoid it.

 Do you need another person to help you to mix with other people?
 Help includes someone: